airshipit/airship-in-a-bottle/manifests/dev_minimal/README.txt

 NOTE: If running this behind a corporate proxy, you will need to update the
       file deployment_files/site/dev-proxy/networks/common-addresses.yaml to
       specify your proxy server and appropriate no_proxy list.
+In this file, also update the dns list, and add your corporate name servers to the dns list.
+This is done for name resolution of internal corporate addresses behind the proxy.
       Also change set-env.sh to use TARGET_SITE of 'dev-proxy'.

 8) ../common/deploy-airship.sh
 You may sepecify a target point to stop the deployment by using an argument of